Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Results and Discussion

 \subsection{Surface acoustic wave and bulk acoustic wave excitation}

 Building on the enhanced piezoelectric response observed by PFM, we next evaluate whether $\Hfx$ thin films can provide improved performance in high-frequency SAW devices.
-For this purpose, we fabricated Ti/Al/Ti interdigital transducers (IDTs) on the thick $\Hfx$ layers sputtered on $c$-plane sapphire and measured their resonant acoustic responses as a function of Hf content.
+For this purpose, we fabricated Ti/Al/Ti interdigital transducers (IDTs) on the thicker $\Hfx$ layers, sputtered for 180 min on $c$-\ce{Al2O3}, and measured their resonant acoustic responses as a function of Hf content.
 As illustrated in the inset of Figure~\ref{fig:SAW1}a, two opposing sets of IDTs were fabricated to form delay line resonators with varying propagation lengths, $d$, while the SAW wavelengths, $\lSAW$, were defined by the fabricated IDT finger periodicity.
 All devices were otherwise designed with identical geometries, comprising the same number of finger pairs, $N$, and beam widths, $w$, to enable comparison across different Hf concentrations.

 S-parameter measurements from the fabricated delay line resonators confirm efficient SAW excitation across all investigated compositions.
-As shown in Figure~\ref{fig:SAW1}a, clear resonances are observed in the input reflection coefficient ($\Sone$) near 5~GHz for SAW propagation ($\lSAW=1$ $\mu$m) along the \Hfx/sapphire $\langle1\bar100\rangle$/$\langle11\bar20\rangle$ direction.
+As shown in Figure~\ref{fig:SAW1}a, clear resonances are observed in the input reflection coefficient ($\Sone$) near 5~GHz for SAW propagation ($\lSAW=1$ $\mu$m) along the \Hfx/\ce{Al2O3} $\langle1\bar100\rangle$/$\langle11\bar20\rangle$ directions.
 Strikingly, the $\Hf{0.06}{0.94}$ film exhibits a stronger $\Sone$ resonance than the binary AlN reference film, despite the broader mosaic spread and greater degree of grain misorientation in the ternary film.
-This behavior is consistent with the increased piezoelectric coefficient of $\Hfx$ films (Figure \ref{fig:PFM}a) and indicates that incorporation of moderate concentrations of Hf improves the SAW generation efficiency in the GHz range. \\
+This behavior is consistent with the increased piezoelectric coefficient of $\Hfx$ films (Figure \ref{fig:PFM}a) and indicates that incorporation of moderate concentrations of Hf improves the SAW generation efficiency in the GHz range.

+To investigate the influence of in-plane anisotropy on SAW propagation, we fabricated delay lines along two high-symmetry directions offset by 30$^\circ$ in plane.
+As discussed in Section~\ref{SecXRD}, the $\Hfx$ films adopt a well-defined 30$^\circ$ in-plane rotation with respect to $c$-\ce{Al2O3}, a common feature of epitaxial III-nitrides on $c$-\ce{Al2O3}.
+This relationship is illustrated in the inset of Figure~\ref{fig:SAW1}b, where the basal planes of \Hfx ~and $c$-\sap~ are represented by the smaller and larger hexagons, respectively.
+This configuration gives rise to two inequivalent families of SAW propagation directions, indicated by the arrows, namely \Hfx/\sap$\langle11\bar20\rangle$/$\langle1\bar100\rangle$ (dotted line) and $\langle1\bar100\rangle$/$\langle11\bar20\rangle$ (solid line).